cilang/acu/docs/introduction.md

 ## Why SchemaFactor Exists

-In early testing, ACU Protocol was like handing someone keys to the universe - they could go anywhere!
+In early testing, ACU was like handing someone keys to the universe - they could go anywhere!
 While exciting, this made it hard to get actual work done.

 SchemaFactor solves this by: